 The one thing i have not been able to figure out is how to tell the Pi to take the photos out of the camera wihtout having a monitor plugged in.
 I was thinking either tell it, on boot, to start monitoring the camera and download everything.
 This way, if you have it plugged into a external power source, it will be monitoring and downloading to somewhere… USB HDD, USB Key, etc. If there is a Wifi spot around, try uploading them to a location, posibily manageable via web interface of some sort… Lots of interesting ideas can be done… its just a matter of doing them… 🙂

-As a follow up to yesterday’s post on RouterOS Blocking Machine access to all but one IP I tought i would show how to add extra IPs to that list, without having a shedload of firewall filters.
+As a follow-up to yesterday’s post on RouterOS Blocking Machine access to all but one IP, I thought I would show how to add extra IPs to that list, without having a shedload of firewall filters.

-- in your firewall rule, you should have either a src address or dst address. in my case, i had both, but this was a change for the dst address.
-I removed the address from the rule, i added it as a dst address list entry.
+- in your firewall rule, you should have either an src address or a dst address. in my case, I had both, but this was a change for the dst address.
+I removed the address from the rule, and I added it as a dst address list entry.
 If you have multiple address lists, you will see them here.

 to do this at the command prompt:

 this will block any traffic, other than the IPs in the expressVPN address list, for the machine 192.168.0.123.